Architects: KWK Promes

 Architects: KWK Promes - Robert Konieczny

-Photographs: Courtesy of KWK Promes
+Photographs: Courtesy of kwk promes

-The project arose in untypical conditions: it was supposed to be built in two different places – near Pszczyna and in the outskirts of Berlin.
+From the architect.
+The project arose in untypical conditions: it was supposed to be built in two different places - near Pszczyna and in the outskirts of Berlin.
 As the second location was still to be chosen, the main goal became to design a house that fits every plot.
 This is how the idea of standard house emerged, first such an attempt in the KWK Promes history.

 Round shape of the house makes it easily suitable to any given shape of the site, freedom in the choice of a roof type makes it universal in terms of landscape conditionings, while flexibility of interior plan adopts it to needs of an individual family.